Woman crossing road on mobility scooter fatally hit by car in north Minneapolis

-A woman using a mobility scooter was fatally hit by an SUV as police were responding to an overdose just a block away in north Minneapolis.
+A 21-year-old was arrested in St. Anthony a day after a woman using a mobility scooter was fatally hit by an SUV as police were responding to an overdose just a block away in north Minneapolis.

-Police responded to a report of an overdose at a parking lot at the 700 block of West Broadway Avenue about 2:30 p.m.
+Police responded to a report of an overdose at a parking lot at the 700 block of W. Broadway about 2:30 p.m.
 Monday, according to a news release from the Minneapolis Police Department.
-As an officer was helping, a hit and run occurred a block over at the intersection of North Aldrich Avenue and West Broadway.
+As an officer was helping, the hit-and-run occurred a block over at the intersection of N. Aldrich Avenue and W. Broadway.

 The victim was transported to North Memorial Health Hospital, where she died.
 The person suffering from the overdose was also transported to the hospital for treatment.